aswinprabhu/Install/README.md

 ```
 sudo usermod -aG docker <your_username>
 ```
-* If docker group does not exist, create one and then re-run above command
+* If docker group does not exist, create one using below command and then re-run above command
 ```
 sudo groupadd docker
 ```